pawel-id/bir1/README.md

 Logout (method: Wyloguj)

-## Migrating from version 1.x, 2.x to 3.x
+## Migrating from version 2.x to 3.x

 Please note that starting from version 3.0 of that library the following breaking changes were introduced:

-1. the module is now pure ESM module (previously CJS)
+1. the library is now pure ESM module (previously CJS)
-2. the keys and values are returned as is (previously they were processed)
+2. the keys and values are returned 'as is' (previously they were processed)

    - the keys are left intact (previously they were lowercased and a bit trimmed)